vSphere8upgrade/7u3-to-8u1/README.md

 # vSphere 8 & 8u1 New Features <a name="newfeatures"></a>

+Release notes are the most comprehensive source of new features, and you have to check both vCenter and ESXi.
+We include the Release Notes highlights and also the graphics for the new features below:

+## Highlights from vCenter & ESXi 8u1 Release Notes <a name="highlightsreleasenotes"></a>

+- vSphere Configuration Profiles
+- With vSphere 8.0 Update 1, vSphere Distributed Services Engine adds support for:
+NVIDIA BlueField-2 DPUs to server designs from Lenovo (Lenovo ThinkSystem SR650 V2)
+100G NVIDIA BlueField-2 DPUs to server designs from Dell
+UPTv2 for NVIDIA BlueField-2 DPUs
+AMD Genoa CPU based server designs from Dell
+- Recorder for required privileges on vCenter Server workflows
+- Support for heterogenous virtual graphics processing unit (vGPU) profiles on the same GPU hardware
+- Integration of VMware Skyline™ Health Diagnostics™ with vCenter
+- VM-level power consumption metrics
+- NVSwitch support
+- Okta Identity Federation for vCenter
+- Support for Fault Tolerance of virtual machines that use a virtual TPM (vTPM) module
+- Quick Boot support for servers with TPM 2.0 chips
+- vSphere API for Storage Awareness (VASA) version 5 for vSphere Virtual Volumes
+- Sidecar files become regular files in Config-vVol instead of vSphere Virtual Volumes objects
+After updating to ESXi 8.0 Update 1, new virtual machines, or virtual disks in the Config-vVol namespace are not supported on ESXi hosts of earlier versions.
+For more information and resolution, see VMware knowledge base article 90791
+- Increased default capacity for vSphere Virtual Volumes objects of type Config-vVol
+- NVMe over TCP support for vSphere Virtual Volumes
+- Extended XCOPY support
+- New file type for OSDATA volumes on SSD devices
+- NFS traffic isolation enhancements
+- Fourfold increase in NVMe-oF namespace capacity
+- Support for end-to-end NVMe stack without protocol translation
+vSphere 8.0 Update 1 also extends NVMe functionality by adding support for third-party multi-pathing plug-ins to control and manage NVMe arrays
+- Increased maximum for Windows Server Failover Clusters (WSFC)
+- Scale the number of NVMe over TCP adapters
+- Support hot-add and hot-remove for VMDirectPath I/O devices
+- Increased number of PCI passthrough devices per VM
+- Local depot overrides for Remote Office and Branch Office (ROBO) standalone ESXi hosts
+- Advanced filters in the vSphere Client
+- Increased maximum number of NFSv3 datastores that can be mounted with multiple connections
+- HTTP/JSON-based wire protocol as an alternative to SOAP/XML
+- This release resolves CVE-2023-1017.
+VMware has evaluated the severity of this issue to be in the low severity range with a maximum CVSSv3 base score of 3.3
+- This release resolves CVE-2023-1018.
+VMware has evaluated the severity of this issue to be in the low severity range with a maximum CVSSv3 base score of 3.3

 ## vSphere Distributed Services Engine <a name="vspheredistributedservicesengine"></a>

 - Improves infrastructure performance